NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 Pasting to [CTWedge](https://foselab.unibg.it/ctwedge/) this gives a test suite with 31 tests.
 If you add some constraints, saying some feature is not supposed to work with some config, you can even lean it further.

-Mind that modeling CT can and does incorporate equivalence partitions, boundary value analysis and other techniques.
+Mind that modeling Combinatorial Testing can and does incorporate equivalence partitions, boundary value analysis and other techniques.
 The more accurate the model is, the higher fault-detecting capabilities the test suite will have.

 <br/><br/>